ntucker/anansi/packages/babel-preset-anansi/README.md

 Automatically add react import if JSX is used.

+### hotReloader: boolean = false

+Using react-hot-reloader instead of react-refresh

 ## Future language support

 In addition to providing good production/development/testing transformations; some additional non-standard features